 MDI’s Post Graduate Programme in Management (Part Time) is a rigorous, demanding and relevant programme for the working executives who have no prior exposure to formal management education.
-It attracts some of the best talent from the corporate world in the National Capital Region.
+It attracts participants with “entrepreneurial orientation’’ from the corporate world in the National Capital Region.
 It is approved by AICTE, Government of India.
 It is also accredited by Association of MBAs (AMBA), UK.

 The Programme is targeted at working executives and entrepreneurs who have not had an opportunity to get exposed to the latest managerial tools and techniques through formal in-class interaction.
 Apart from filling this gap, it also equips managers for assuming higher responsibilities and enables them to perform more efficiently and effectively in the context of the changed domestic and international business environment.